jul6art/server-config/modules/VIRTUALMIN.md

 > now you can install packages updates and re-check the config, correcting the errors like this

+This virtual server is using the mod_php or FPM execution mode for PHP, such does not allow per-directory version selection.

+    Dans virtualmin -> Server configuration -> Website options -> choisir fcgid

 The mailman queue processor /usr/lib/mailman/bin/qrunner is not running on your system.

     System Settings -> Features and Plugins, et vous pouvez désactiver "Mailman feature"